receyuki/comfyui-prompt-reader-node/README.md

 ```

 ## Usage
+>The following section may be outdated and could differ from the actual nodes.
 ### Prompt Reader Node
 - The Prompt Reader Node works exactly the same as the
 [standalone SD Prompt Reader](https://github.com/receyuki/stable-diffusion-prompt-reader).